Cyboghostginx/HoneywareX/Readme.md

 ## Features

-- **AI-Driven Simulation**: Uses AI to emulate common SSH commands and responses for a realistic experience.
+- **AI-Driven Simulation**: Uses both the static and RAG ability to emulate common SSH commands and responses for a realistic experience.
 - **Low-Interaction Design**: Focuses on lightweight emulation to minimize resource usage while effectively capturing interactions.
 - **Logging and Monitoring**: Tracks user activity, including commands executed and session details.
 Also, allows the logged information to be viewed in a simple one page frontend.
 - **Lightweight Deployment**: Simple setup and low system requirements make it easy to deploy.